-BIMM100 is a large class with ≈300-400 students, which all have different ways of learning.
 In an attempt to teach to all students, the course is structured in a way that offers multiple learning tools.
 These include:

-Textbook: Lodish et al. 'Molecular Cell Biology' 7th edition, Freeman, 2012 is optional, but highly recommended (earlier editions are okay as well).
+Textbook: Lodish et al. 'Molecular Cell Biology' 7th edition, Freeman, 2013 is optional (earlier editions are okay as well).
 There are copies on reserve in the Biomedical Library.
 It is a reasonable and clear reference to own if you will continue in the biomedical sciences and is also used in BICD 110 - Cell Biology.
 It will give you another view of the material treated in lecture.
 The subjects treated in lecture are the materials you will be tested on, though the particular questions may be formulated using material from the book.
 Reading the same topics in the book explains the selection of topics a second time, sometimes in greater depth.
 Some nice animations and other helpful material related to the book can be found at the textbook web site: http://bcs.whfreeman.com/lodish7e/